 Law Enforcement Officer's Safety Act (LEOSA)

 The Wisconsin Division of Criminal Investigation only issues the LEOSA cards to retired DCI agents.
-Retired federal agents must submit their application to the Division of Law Enforcement Services (DLES) to obtain the LEOSA card.
+Retired federal agents and out-of-state LEO's who now reside in Wisconsin must submit their application to the Division of Law Enforcement Services (DLES) to obtain the LEOSA card.
 For information about LEOSA (a/k/a/ HR-218), check FAQ documents and other instructions.

 PROCESS FOR RETIRED DCI AGENTS

-**NOTE: On the Liability Waiver form, the applicant is required to write in the four Uniform Gun Handling Safety Rules under "Description of Risks"; forms left blank will not be processed and the application will be rejected.
+**NOTE: On the Liability Waiver form, the applicant is required to write in the four Uniform Gun Handling Safety Rules under "Description of Risks"; forms left blank or incorrectly filled out will not be processed and the application will be rejected.

-If the retired agent attends a qualification course sponsored by another agency or technical college, and is administered by a DOJ T&S certified firearms instructor, the agent must submit the certificate of qualification issued by that organization, along with form 261a2 Applicant Questionnaire, and 261a3 Liability Waiver; both with original signatures which can be mailed to DCI, and a recent photograph (full face, digital in .jpg format, sized 2000x3000) emailed to email@example.com.
+If the retired agent attends a qualification course sponsored by another agency or technical college administered by a DOJ T&S certified firearms instructor, the agent must submit the original certificate of qualification, along with form 261a2 Applicant Questionnaire, and 261a3 Liability Waiver; and a recent photograph (see photo specifications above) to DCI.

 Upon successful qualification, the LEOSA card will be issued to the retiree.

-If a federal LEO receives a certificate of qualification from another organization, the certificate can be submitted directly to DLES, and DCI is not involved in any way.
+Other Wisconsin law enforcement agencies and technical colleges also provide retirees an opportunity to qualify with the Wisconsin Handgun Qualification Course.
+If a federal or out-of-state LEO receives a certificate of qualification from one of these other organizations, the certificate can be submitted directly to DLES, and DCI is not involved in any way.

-Upon successful qualification, the retired federal LEO will receive a Certificate of Qualification signed by the firearms instructor.
-Retired federal LEO must submit the Certificate of Qualification to DLES, along with the DLES required application documents.
-DLES issues LEOSA cards for retired federal LEO's.
+Upon successful qualification, the retired federal or out-of-state LEO will receive a Certificate of Qualification signed by the firearms instructor.
+Retired federal or out-or-state LEO must submit the Certificate of Qualification to DLES, along with the DLES required application documents.
+DLES issues LEOSA cards for retired federal or out-of-state LEO's.
 For more information, check FAQ documents and other instructions.

 DCI SPONSORED LEOSA QUALIFICATION